-This report describes Honeywell's detailed processes to address the E&S impacts of its current operations and legacy sites and to manage all material aspects of potential impacts to the surrounding community while ensuring community engagement.
-For ongoing operations, the report describes Honeywell's Plan-Do-Check-Act process, which explicitly addresses community outreach.
-The report also describes the robust communication Processes and Principles that underpin the Company's proactive means for identifying, assessing, and addressing legacy contamination at our former sites with a view toward creating new assets aligned with community priorities where practicable.
+The attached report describes Honeywell's detailed processes to address the E&S impacts of its current operations and legacy sites and to manage all aspects of potential impacts to the surrounding community while ensuring community engagement.
+For ongoing operations, the report describes Honeywell's Plan-Do-Check-Act process, which explicitly requires community outreach.
+The report also describes the robust communication principles that underpin the company's proactive process for identifying, assessing, and addressing legacy contamination at our former sites with a view toward creating new assets aligned with community priorities where practicable.